ryanjfrizzell/serverbase/README.md

 Role Name
 =========

-A brief description of the role goes here.
+A sample ansible role that does :awyisss: stuff to compliment stuff over at https://frizzell.io/

 Requirements
 ------------